Road rules you didn't know you were breaking

 Parking on a footpath

-While it’s tempting to get your car off the road in narrow streets, it’s a fineable offence to park on a footpath as it is hazard for pedestrians, and an eyesore of some residents.
+While it’s tempting to get your car off the road in narrow streets, it’s a fineable offence to park on a footpath as it is hazard for pedestrians.